Film run-time: 8 minutes | Starring Rob Carpenter, Tristam Gieni, Les Quinn

 Stylistically, the brutalist architecture that courses throughout the landscape of the film may be a commentary on the institutional estrangement that contributes to the appearance of such burdens in people’s lives, where a society raw and devoid of meaningful contact may be an encumbrance to collective well-being.
 The aesthetics of old film stock and an eerie soundscape further capitalize on a quality of distance, both as an intracranial evocation of emotional displacement, and a respective extracranial impenetrability of an alienating condition.

 “Terminus” works exceedingly well as a dark comedy, with its drolly impassive antagonist a perfect match for the protagonist’s frangible psyche; yet, it is arguably even more effective as a deft illustration of the oft-ignored topic of mental illness.
-As evidenced by the ending of the film, distress can arise in unexpected ways, in response to witness or experience of trauma, for instance.
+As evidenced by the ending of the film, distress can arise in unexpected ways, for example, in response to witness or experience of trauma.
 Without due awareness, the abysmal fear of self-consumption, marked here by a dream of embodying misery, may very well be an unwitting, self-fulfilling decision.